modern day slavery

 - “The company” have a Modern-Day Slavery Working Group with accountability for further identifying & managing the risk of slavery in “the company” & its supply chain

-Over the last 2 years, despite the global pandemic, “the company” have undertaken, either directly or via first-tier manufacturing partners, over 50 independent ethical audits.
+Over the last 3 years, “the company” have undertaken, either directly or via first-tier manufacturing partners, over 50 independent ethical audits.
 No incidence or suspect incidence of forced, child or bonded labour has been recorded.
 “The company” ethical policies and processes have also been subject to external audit and scrutiny by premium UK and South African retailers.

 Over the last twelve months “the company” modern day slavery working group have started to use a human rights decision tree process to plan a programme of audits with its manufacturing sites.
 This ensures more frequent audits of higher risk operations.
 “The company” have also completed the process of renewing all manufacturing contracts ensuring ethical trading requirements are now built in.

-Following on from our plans in 2022 “the company” will continue to carry out a thorough human rights due diligence risk assessment – covering all manufacturing sites, geographical location.
-“The company” will then assess and prioritise its human rights risks and formulate a time bound plan of action on where it can further prevent or reduce those risks.
+Following on from our plans in 2023 “the company” will continue to carry out a thorough human rights due diligence risk assessment – covering all manufacturing sites across all geographical locations and industry types.
+“The company” will then assess and prioritise its human rights risks and formulate a time bound plan of action on where it can further mitigate or reduce those risks.
 In addition “the company” will be continuing with anonymous worker’s voice surveys, the results of which will be analysed independently and presented back to “the company” to identify any further human rights risks across its UK manufacturing base.
-Following review this survey may be rolled out to “the company’s” global manufacturing partners during 2023.
+Following review this survey may be rolled out to “the company’s” global manufacturing partners during 2024.

 Ashley Symonds